 When there are smart, confident people working on things they are passionate about, there’s going to be unavoidable messiness.
 There is no ideal team where everything goes smoothly and every decision is contention free.

 Inspire people to do things they wouldn’t otherwise do.
-Have vision (observation brought up by audience member)

-- There’s a thin line between being inspiring and being a douchebag.
+- There’s a thin line between being inspiring and being a jerk.
 One person’s inspiration is another person’s annoyance.
 The most inspiring thing a person can do is to work hard on problems they care about that align with what the team cares about, share that work with others, gracefully take feedback, and continually produce.

 - What they didn’t teach me about UX in college